Frequently Asked Questions

-Is Marion Lane a YA or Adult book?
+Are the Marion Lane books YA or Adult?

 My publishers are marketing ML as an adult/YA cross-over.
 I have readers as young as fifteen and as old as seventy.
 But, if you want my very biased opinion, ML will appeal to you if you have a rather quirky, eclectic taste, no matter your age.

 How did you come up with all the gadgets in the book?

 The inspiration for most of the gadgets in ML came from my research into real-life devices of espionage used during WWII and the Cold War.
 I took these historic contraptions and simply added a pinch of magic, an ounce or two of gloss and just a touch of the impossible.

 Why did you choose to set Marion Lane in the 1950s?

 Mostly because I wanted the technology the detectives of Miss Brickett’s Investigations and Inquiries use to be superior to what existed in the period the story was set.
 And for the array of gizmos I had in mind, the 1950’s just turned out to be the ideal decade.
 Secondly, the central plot of the novel is greatly influenced by the aftermath of WWII (which I believe was felt most acutely in the 1950’s), the destitution England suffered through and the industrious ways they brought themselves together again.

 Read and write as often as you can.
 I know that sounds simplistic, but I really do believe it’s the best way to learn the craft of writing (and it's the way I did).
 As far as getting published goes, try to remember that behind all the glorious stories of six-figure deals and instant best-sellers, there is hard work and blinkered determination.
 If you truly enjoy the act of writing, then just keep going.
 I can’t promise you that you’ll land a publishing deal but I can promise you’ll feel fulfilled.
 Nothing you love doing is a waste of time.